PronabLua/NeXaHax/README.md

 1. **Strictly Personal Use**:
    - Purchased NeXaHax keys cannot be resold
    - Keys cannot be shared with friends
-   - HWID Reset only available for:
+   - HW-ID Reset only available for:
      - Device reset scenarios
      - New phone purchases